I did "autoresearch" in a hackathon and won some GPU credits

 Data is important.
 I spent more time on the data than on the autoresearch system, and I still think I need to spend more time on the data.
 I still do not have the confidence that I am curve-fitting on a reasonable dataset.
 I also suspect that I might be somewhat leaking the targets in the input.

 Data shuffling is hard.
 You want your data shuffled so that you can trust that the training loss has decreased.
 You cannot load all the data in memory and generate the shuffle.
-A simple filesystem that you have one file for one datapoint would not scale.
+A simple filesystem where you have one file per datapoint would not scale.
 This is something I must consider when I work on something similar.

 Validation score is a distribution.
-There was a model variant that hit 3.5 validation loss and for a while model variants could not beat the score.
-When the agent decided to rerun the training for the model variant, the validation loss was 3.9 instead.
-There should be a system to validate the frontier scores.
+There was a model variant that hit 3.5 validation loss, and for a while, other model variants could not beat the score.
+When the agent decided to rerun the training for that model variant, the validation loss was 3.9.
+This means that scores on the frontier can be noisy.
+One remedy is to encourage experiments to be repeated and frontier scores updated.

 Learning needs to be intentional.
-The autoresearch system treats research as a black box.
+The autoresearch system treats each training cycle as a black box.
 The agent modifies the architecture, runs the training script, and reports the loss.
-It does not understand why one model architecture is better than the other.
+It does not attempt to understand why one model architecture is better than another.
 Optimizing merely for the validation loss may be optimal if you want to produce immediate results, and this is the correct decision in a hackathon.
 However, neither the agent nor I am learning anything, and we are very far from solving the main task of training a model to play games that it has seen in training.